n-hossain/semeval-2020-task-7-humicroedit/README.md

 The goal of this <a href="https://competitions.codalab.org/competitions/23212">shared task</a> is to assess humor in news headlines that have been modified using short edits to make them funny.
 There are two subtasks:

-* Sub-task 1 (Regression): Here the goal is to assign a funniness grade to an edited headline on a 0-3 funniness scale.
+* Sub-task 1 (Funniness Estimation): Here the goal is to assign a funniness grade to an edited headline in the [0,3] interval.
+Systems will be ranked by Root Mean Squared Error.

-* Sub-task 2: Given two differently edited versions of the same headline, the goal is to predict which is the funnier of the two.
+* Sub-task 2 (Funnier of the Two): Given two differently edited versions of the same headline, the goal is to predict which is the funnier of the two.
+Systems will be ranked by prediction accuracy.

 This repository provides python code to run baseline experiments and evaluation scripts for the two sub-tasks.